-Job searching mid-career is different than when you first enter the workplace.
-Many aspects are easier — as a mid-career applicant, you can point to a body of work or a track record to help support your candidacy for a position.
+Searching for a new job mid-career is different than when you first entered the workplace.
+Many aspects of the process are easier: as a mid-career applicant, you can point to your body of work or track record to help support your candidacy for a position.

 Successful Strategies for Mid-Career Job Searches